Hovinga Landscaping and advice..

 It all starts with a conversation,

 I always start with a determination of the surrounding landscape to learn and understand.
-Learning about the history, understanding the scale, understanding our relation to the surrounding landscape.This is the starting point where I work from, the side specific approach.
+Learning about the history, understanding the scale, understanding our relation to the surrounding landscape.

 Biodiversity is crucial for the functioning of ecosystems and for the well-being of human societies.
 It provides important ecosystem services such as pollination, soil fertility, and pest control, and it also contributes to cultural, recreational, and aesthetic values.
-However, urbanization and the expansion of cities often lead to habitat loss, fragmentation, and degradation, which can have negative impacts on biodiversity.
+However, urbanisation and the expansion of cities often lead to habitat loss, fragmentation, and degradation, which can have negative impacts on biodiversity.

-Overall, incorporating biodiversity into urban landscaping is important for promoting a healthy and sustainable urban environment.
-By designing and managing urban landscapes in a way that supports biodiversity, we can enhance the quality of life for both humans and other species in urban areas.
+By designing and managing urban landscapes in a way that supports biodiversity and climate adaptation we can enhance the quality of life for both humans and other species in urban areas.

 Biodiversity